risk-first/website/Purpose-Development-Team.md

 So how does this affect how we work in the development team?
 Clearly we're not merely delivering value.
 If we were just delivering value, we might not:

 - **Build Unit Tests**.
-After all, these add nothing to the customer experience.
+After all, these add nothing directly to the customer experience.
 - **Keep Backups**.
 Backups minimise the downside of storage failure.
 - **Add log statements**.
 When things go wrong, these help you to work out why.
 - **Worry about [ACID](https://en.wikipedia.org/wiki/ACID_(computer_science)) transactions.**  They slow things down, but they increase [reliability](Reliability-Risk.md).